Kietpawpan/carbon/README.md

 ## Background
 Thailand was estimated to emit around 2,887.04 tonCO<sub>2</sub>eq/day or 1.05 million tons/year due to plastic waste.
 These emissions contribute to global GHG emissions, highlighting the need to control plastic consumption and improve waste management practices.[^1]

-Therefore, the Zoological Park Organization of Thailand (ZPOT) conducted a carbon project called ["_Kaeokla for You_"](https://www.thairath.co.th/futureperfect/articles/2724870), to reduce carbon emission and increase carbon sequestration, by supplying zoo-animal-like boxes to participant agencies for collecting used plastic cups.
+Therefore, the Zoological Park Organization of Thailand (ZPOT) conducted a carbon project called ["_Kaeokla for You_"](https://www.thairath.co.th/futureperfect/articles/2724870), to reduce carbon emission and increase carbon sequestration, by supplying zoo-animal-like boxes to participating agencies for collecting used plastic cups.
 The collected cups were all sent to the Royal Forest Department (RFD) for reuse in seed cultivation in governmental reforestration projects.
 Below is the project activities:

 ```mermaid
 sequenceDiagram